ft-290008buchok/Calc.cpp/README.md

 #
 If you liked this library, you can put a star to this repository to make it more popular 😃!
+# Where it can be applied

+This library allows you to calculate at a very high speed and can be used as a computing engine wherever multiple calculations of the value of an analytically specified mathematical expression are required - various calculators, plotters, and the like.
+You can find an example of using this module in the [math-plotter](https://github.com/ft-290008buchok/Math-Plotter) project.